The ancestors of the Patison family come from the ancient Scottish kingdom of Dalriada. Their surname comes from the personal name Patrick.

 Early Notables of the Patison family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Patison Notables in all our PDF Extended History products and printed products wherever possible.
+.
+One story claims "he came from Scotland...
+Another 59 words (4 lines of text) are included under the topic Early Patison Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Patison family to Ireland